Configuring Your Application's Port

 Section titled “How Routing Works”- A user sends a request to your application’s public URL (e.g.,

-- The load balancer forwards the request to your application’s container on the port defined by the
+- The load balancer forwards the request to your application’s container on the port you configured (for example

 Example: Configuring a Flask App